 - FRCPC, 2002, clinician investigator program, U of T

 - Scientist, Evaluative Clinical Sciences, Odette Cancer Research Program, Sunnybrook Research Institute

 - Clinician scientist, Ontario Association of Radiation Oncology

-- Associate professor, department of radiation oncology, University of Toronto
+- Associate professor, department of radiation oncology, U of T

-- Associate professor, Institute of Health policy, Management and Evaluation, University of Toronto
+- Associate professor, Institute of Health Policy, Management and Evaluation, U of T

 - North American editor, Clinical Oncology